THE EIGHT SLEEP POD PRO COVER FOR INSOMNIA

 Yesterday, I sent another email (Tues.
 Feb 2 @ 11:53am) to Eight's customer service advising them that I was reviewing the unit and asking them to take a look at this webpage, then let me know if my unit is malfunctioning since it was failing to do what their site claims.
 I got the auto-reply saying most emails will be answered within 12hours.
 So far (Wed. twenty hours, at this entry), there has been no response.
 Nor have I gotten a timely response back from my reply to Saidy (the same email address; 48hrs since I sent it) asking her to make sense of the Time Slept miscalculations and to clarify the importance of outside temperatures within a climate controlled house.

 Eight still doesn't seem interested in my problems, so I will [harrass] them by phone another day.
-I am not fond how these bed covers can negatively impact my otherwise comfortable mattress, but chiliSleep makes a weighted blanket.
+ChiliSleep makes a weighted blanket.
 Unfortunately, they only offer them in 45"x80" with a single temperature zone.
 I emailed chiliSleep today about their blanket, purely for comfort during the warm summers in Florida.
-I asked if they had plans for a dual-zone king blanket, which could use two chiliPAD or two OOLER units.
-Waiting on a response.
+I asked if they had plans for a dual-zone king blanket, which could use two chiliPAD or two OOLER units - they do not.
 I know BedJet makes a dual-zone sheet, but I'm looking for a weighted blanket.
 I'm also not sold on the BedJet's tech due to sheet bunching possibly preventing airflow, especially at the price they are asking for them.

-I just want to add that I made the decision to try the Eight Sleep based on this interview with the CEO of Eight Sleep (Matteo Franceshetti), this video review, and this page that outlines the "sleep fitness technology" that is supposed to make you sleep better.
+I just want to add that I made the decision to try the Eight Sleep based on this interview with the CEO of Eight Sleep (Matteo Franceshetti, who is no longer with the company, which tells you how passionate he really is about this), this video review, and this page that outlines the "sleep fitness technology" that is supposed to make you sleep better.
+These links look promising, but the device did not meet my expectations.
 I used this link to get $250 off the cover.

 Night 8 (Feb 4, 2021):